solfang/solfang.github.io/_posts/summer_processing_faq.md

 Mastery clothes and silver embroidered (SE) processing clothes have different benefits:
 - **Mastery clothes** increase processing mastery, which boosts the number of batches you can process at once.
 This effectively lets you process at a faster rate.
 - **SE clothes** give processing EXP and increase the processing success rate, which also lets you process at a faster rate.
 However, you won't see any benefit if you success rate is already at 100%.
-It's very easy to reach 100% success rate with mastery clothes, for example base (70%) + seafood cron meal (10%) + [[Clang!Clang!]
-Lightstone set](https://bdolytics.com/db/lightstoneset/167) (20%) + verdure draught (20%).
+It's very easy to reach 100% success rate with mastery clothes, for example base (70%) + seafood cron meal (10%) + <!-- db_lightstoneset-167-0 --> (20%) + verdure draught (20%).
 In practice, the success rate is only useful when you don't have all buffs running.

 <img width="600" src="/guides/files/summer_processing_faq/clothes_collage.png">